Trustees for the Establishment of the Colony of Georgia in America: Background

 Parliament established a committee to investigate prison conditions in February, 1729 and Oglethorpe was appointed chair.
 The work of the committee resulted in the release of prisoners onto the streets of London and other cities without prospect of employment, and Oglethorpe conceived the idea of a colony as a means of productively employing such people.
 The plan for the colony quickly broadened in scope to encompass several philanthropic and strategic purposes.
+Funds from the D'Allone Legacy provided early financing for the Georgia Trust.

 Dr. Thomas Bray, a supporter of prison reform, invited Oglethorpe to use an organization he created some years earlier, known as the Associates of Dr. Bray, as the entity through which he might apply for a royal charter for the new colony.
 Oglethorpe expanded the group to include members of the prison committee and other social reformers.
 Bray died in February 1730, and Oglethorpe became the driving force behind the organization, which would soon give birth to the Georgia Trustees.

 The organization petitioned for a royal charter in July, 1731, which was signed by George II in April, 1732.
 After passing through government ministries, the charter reached the trustees in June, 1732.